 Imitation Crab Roll Recipe

-- Add all ingredients to a bowl minus the imitation crab meat and combine together.
+- Combine all ingredients in a bowl with the exception of the imitation crab meat and butter.

 - Add the imitation crab, in whole lumps and gently combine with sauce being careful not to break the meat apart.